jackieeth/msigner/README.md

 # msigner: Ordinals Atomic Swap PSBT Signer

+_This fork removes full-node dependency and process.env for more portable usages._

 msigner is an open source Bitcoin Ordinals Partially Signed Bitcoin Transactions (PSBT) signer library.
 It supports atomic swap of the inscription and provides a simple and secure way to structure Bitcoin transactions for marketplaces.

 ## Features